 Energy Awareness Highlights

-From 2005-2015, Emory reduced our energy usage by more than 25 percent per square foot, supported by the awareness and commitment of the Emory community.
+From 2005-2015, Emory reduced its energy usage by more than 25 percent per square foot, supported by the awareness and commitment of the Emory community.
 While celebrating this achievement, Emory continues to pursue strategies to expand the conscious and sustainable behavior changes of its community members, as each individual plays an important role in reducing fossil fuel use and greenhouse gas emissions.

 Emory’s new Sustainability Vision calls for a 50 percent reduction in energy use per square foot and a 25 percent reduction in overall energy use by 2025 from a 2015 baseline.